bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

 Follow these steps to write new visual tests or update existing tests:

 1. Create or update visual testing scripts:
-    To write a visual test for BokehJS' testing suite, start by importing the ``display()`` and ``fig()`` functions from the testing framework's ``_util`` module (located in :bokeh-tree:`bokehjs/test/integration/`):
+    To write a visual test for BokehJS' testing framework, start by importing the ``display()`` and ``fig()`` functions from the testing framework's ``_util`` module (located in :bokeh-tree:`bokehjs/test/integration/`):